Experienced environmental lawyer Jean embraces Axiom’s flexibility

 By

-Jean is an experienced commercial and environmental lawyer who also focuses on intellectual property.
-She began working with Axiom in 2009 after working at two law firms, working in-house, and managing her ongoing private practice.
-At Axiom, Jean enjoys the consistency and quality of the work, and the flexibility of being able to work with clients she loves.
-In addition, she appreciates being able to focus on practicing law while Axiom’s businesses teams take care of the administrative heavy lifting.
+Jean began working with Axiom in 2009 after a history that included law firms, in-house roles, and even managing her ongoing private practice.
+Since joining Axiom, Jean enjoys the consistency and quality of the work and the flexibility of being able to work with clients she loves.
+In addition, she appreciates being able to focus on practicing law while Axiom’s business teams take care of the administrative heavy lifting she came to find burdensome with her own practice.

-As an undergraduate at Bryn Mawr college, Jean majored in Chemistry.
-Her inspiration to follow a path to becoming a lawyer came during her junior year, when she studied abroad at the University of Leeds in northern England.
-There, she met classmates who were studying law as undergraduates.
+Jean’s unconventional educational journey to a law degree surprised her.
+As an undergraduate at Bryn Mawr College, Jean majored in chemistry because she aspired to have a career in science.
+Her inspiration to change her plan and become a lawyer came during her junior year, when she studied abroad at the University of Leeds in northern England.
+There, Jean met classmates who were studying law as undergraduates.
 “It really hit me that year how differences in law have tremendous impacts on our daily lives.
 I wanted to be part of that,” says Jean.

-Axiom’s engagement model has permitted Jean to bring her expertise to many different clients.
-It enables her to focus squarely on the legal side of her work.
+Axiom’s engagement model has permitted Jean to bring her expertise to many different clients, while enabling her to focus squarely on just the legal side of her work.
 “Most people don’t need full-time environmental lawyers like me, so it’s perfect to work through Axiom," Jean says.
 "I am relieved of a lot of the administrative nonsense.
-All I have to do is focus on the work.
-Which is, at this point in my career, exactly what I want to be doing.”
+All I have to do is focus on the work, which is, at this point in my career, exactly what I want to be doing.”

-In addition to the flexibility of her work at her engagements, the quality of her work has been consistently high.
-“I consider my Axiom engagements to be personal clients,” says Jean, “and you don’t have that level of appreciation of your clients when you’re at a law firm and someone is saying ‘Guess what, you’re working on this.’
+Jean appreciates the flexibility of her work at her Axiom engagements, and the quality of her work has been consistently high.
+“I consider my Axiom engagements to be personal clients,” Jean says, “and you don’t have that level of appreciation of your clients when you’re at a law firm and someone is saying ‘Guess what?
+You’re working on this.’
 As an Axiom lawyer, you walk into every engagement with the assumption of being highly qualified because of the Axiom screening process.”

 A career rooted in environmental law